digibib/kohadevbox/README.md

 * When you do "vagrant up", the Koha instance configured by the box will run off whatever branch you had checked out in your pre-existing repo when you ran "vagrant up".
+* Windows users need to have the *vagrant-vbguest* in order to use this feature.
+If the plugin is not present and SYNC_REPO is set, it will fail with an error.

 ### SKIP_WEBINSTALLER